 B.S.
 Program Admission Information

-First-year students are admitted directly to the B.S. program in Nursing in the fall semester only.
-Admission is competitive and requires a strong high school GPA.
-Beginning in fall 2014, students must begin at the campus to which they are admitted.
+The B.S. degree program is offered at Penn State Altoona, Behrend (Erie), Fayette, Mont Alto, and Worthington Scranton, as well as University Park.
+Students must begin and remain at the campus to which they are admitted.
 The general B.S. program is very sequential and takes four years to complete, regardless of the number of AP/IB credits.
 The Penn State application is available at the Undergraduate Admissions home page.

 The College of Nursing requires state and federal criminal background checks of all Nursing students prior to their sophomore year.
 A criminal record may restrict clinical site availability, delay progress in the program, and/or delay the licensing exam.
 Students may not sit for the NCLEX if they have a felony conviction within the past ten years.

-Change-of-major students are not accepted into the four-year B.S. program in Nursing at University Park.
-Beginning in fall 2015, current and previous Penn State students and those from other universities will be considered for the B.S. program at Altoona, Behrend (Erie), Fayette, Mont Alto, and Worthington Scranton campuses.
+Current and previous Penn State students and those from other universities will be considered for the B.S. program at Altoona, Behrend (Erie), Fayette, Mont Alto, and Worthington Scranton campuses.
 University Park will remain first-year admission only.

 Students who meet the qualifications under "Requirements for Students Not Admitted Directly to the Major" (below) should complete the Nursing Major Application for consideration.*

 * Current Penn State students with a GPA of 3.4 or higher, including the courses listed below, are guaranteed admission to the program.

 Students Transferring from Another College or University (Advanced Standing)

 Transfer students will be considered for the B.S. program at Altoona, Behrend (Erie), Fayette, Mont Alto, and Worthington Scranton campuses.
 Interested students should apply through the Undergraduate Admissions Office for consideration.